Scientific Exchange Grants

 A: The grant funds will be transferred directly to your personal bank account.

 Q: I have received the respective funding in my bank account.
-However, I have had issues with my travel plans and now I cannot travel as intended.
+However, I have had issues with my travel plans, and I cannot travel as intended.
 What do I do?

-A: You must return the grant amount back to EMBO by bank transfer.
-Once you have solved your issues and have new specific dates for your trip, EMBO will re-pay the funding to you.
+A: You should notify the Fellowship Office immediately and return the grant amount back to EMBO by bank transfer.
+Once you have solved your issues and have new dates for your trip, EMBO will re-pay the funding to you.

 Q: I am employed and have a salary, am I allowed to keep both funding sources?

-A: Yes, it is fine to keep both sources, providing that there is no additional funding to support specifically your intended research visit.
-In case you have additional funding with the same purpose of the EMBO Scientific Exchange Grant, then the respective amount would be deducted from your EMBO grant.
+A: Yes, it is fine to keep both sources, provided that there is no additional funding to specifically support your intended research visit like travel or subsistence expenses.

-Q: When do I need to submit my final report?
+Q: When do I need to submit my final report and letter of return?

 Q: After successfully completing my EMBO Scientific Exchange Grant, will I receive a certificate from EMBO?
 If yes, when?